-The ‘Branches of Knowledge’ were given to Adam, through Seth and eventually passed down to Enoch.
-With the new life beginning after the flood, a part of the understanding was written formily and expanded for Noah.
-The wisdom passed down through the Righteous Remnant, Noah, is represented in Noahide Law.
-The basic ethos and principles of Noahide Law are intended to maintain a sustainable world, a set of moral and ethical standards not religiously based.* Noahide law deals with the spirit of matters in life and is intended as a universal moral code.
+The “Branches of Knowledge” were given to Adam, passed down through Seth, then to Enoch, and now to Noah.
+The wisdom passed down through the Righteous Remnant, as represented by Noah, is embodied in the Noahide Law.
+The fundamental ethos and principles of the Noahide Law are designed to promote a sustainable world, encompassing a set of moral and ethical standards that are not based on any particular religion.* Noahide law deals with the spirit of matters in life and is intended as a universal moral code.

 *Chabad.org

-The Noahide laws were intended as a moral and ethical blueprint for man as he begins again.
-The reunification of Heaven to Earth, man’s sandals resown for a firm foundation, the rise of wisdom instead of heathen ritual, and an omnibus constructive attitude—love—bind Heaven and the restored Earth.
-This single unifying love force, the passion of God, awaits.
+The Noahide laws were intended as a moral and ethical blueprint for humanity as it begins anew.
+The reunification of Heaven to Earth, man’s sandals resown for a firm foundation, the rise of wisdom instead of heathen ritual, and an omnibus constructive attitude—love—binds Heaven and the restored Earth.
+This single, unifying love force—the passion of God awaits.

 §

-The First Law pronounces the Oneness of God who cares for us and also wishes that we care for the Earth.
-This reunification of Heaven to Earth, and understanding the God-gift of creating the universe and the birth (creation) of us as souls, life and light-giving, this we cherish.
-In part the principle but certainly its intimate relationship from us to Him and from Him to us, specifically, the worship of false gods (paganism) or the use of idolatry within a specific religion is anathema.
+1. God is One.
+The First Law pronounces the Oneness of God, who cares for us and also wishes that we care for the Earth.
+This reunification of heaven and earth is a key element throughout the Noahide Laws.
+We must cherish the understanding of the God-gift, the creation of the universe, and the birth (creation) of us as souls.
+In part, the principle, but certainly its intimate relationship between us and Him—specifically referring to the worship of false gods (paganism) or the use of idolatry within a specific religion, is anathema.
+The One God and the Oneness of God are foremost.

-The Second Law follows after the first, that recriminations (anger), regardless of circumstance, should not be expressed toward God (blasphemy).
-No matter how difficult, the circumstance points toward learning from the experience and refining the wisdom choice.
-Responsibility toward God’s values gives man his growth, else the world becomes blameless.
-Without conscience, any behavior can be justified, law becomes meaningless, and order becomes confusion, then chaos.
-Responsibility toward God’s values and God Himself is one greater expression of ourselves and indicates soul growth.
-Much like the Garden story, freedom to choose must contrast to wisdom, and whether the choice leans toward obedience or rebellion.
+2. The Second Law: do not profane (curse) God, follows after the first, and that recriminations (anger), regardless of circumstances, should not be expressed toward God (blasphemy).
+No matter how difficult the circumstances, they point toward learning from the experience and making wiser choices.
+Responsibility toward God’s values and God Himself is a greater expression of ourselves and an indication of soul growth.
+Responsibility toward God’s values fosters growth and should not be cursed.
 Anger at God has no place.

-The Fourth Law, do not be cruel to animals—they share this world with you and have a spirit that animates them.
+4. The Fourth Law: Do not be cruel to animals—they share this world with you and have a spirit that animates them.
 More directly, do not eat live animals, or raw meat, nor taste blood.
+This last refers to the Nephillim, who became blood drinkers and were designated as vampyric.
 Likewise, avoid harm to the land, which is commensurate with not injuring animals.
-Gratitude should be predominant; use of the land but not exploitation.
-The Spirit abides in everything, and respect for this reality demonstrates itself through responsible overseership, first assigned to Adam.
+Gratitude should be predominant; use of the land, but not exploitation.
+The Spirit abides in everything, and respect for this reality is demonstrated through responsible stewardship, first assigned to Adam.
 Proper overseership designates godly honor.

-The Fifth Law is do not steal, and further, benefits you may receive should not be at an unfair cost to another—equity in dealing with others is paramount.
-Whatever items are stolen, this action extracts from the initial moral, ethical, and faithful acquisition of the one who previously owned it.
-The very attributes that make good soul qualities and individuality are removed with the stolen article.
-All moral premises are robbed, not just the possession stolen.
-Another form of theft is gossip, which will soon turn to slander and grieve the spirit, for it robs both the perpetrator and the victim of his good name.
+5. The Fifth Law is Do not steal.
+Further, benefits you may receive should not be at an unfair cost to another—equity in dealing with others is paramount.
+Theft extracts the initial moral, ethical, and faithful acquisition of the one who owns the item.
+The very attributes that make up good soul qualities and individuality are removed with the stolen article.
+The Seventh Commandment, thou shalt not steal, also pertains to the stealing of people, or slavery, or the slave trade.
+Another form of theft is gossip, which can quickly escalate into slander and harm the soul, as it robs both the perpetrator and the victim of their good name.
+Concerning theft, all moral premises are robbed, not just the possession stolen.

-The Sixth Law deals with sex, primarily expositing masculine and feminine polarity, wherein each share and learns from the other and is meant to be complimentary, and supportive.
+The Sixth Law deals with sex, primarily expositing masculine and feminine polarity, wherein each shares and learns from the other and is meant to be complementary and supportive.
 Rightly understood, the natural act is raised into a spiritual act, thus a holy union.
-Thus specifically, adultery is prohibited.
-An added comment is the caution that only humans can devolve themselves below the animals.
+Therefore, specifically, adultery is prohibited.
+An additional comment is the caution that only humans can devolve themselves below the level of animals.

 The Seventh Law provides for a common justice and judgment among all men.
-Courts should be established for the equality of the poor or weak.
-Justice should be a reserve for all, at times against men themselves and at times against the vicissitudes of circumstance.
+Courts should be established to ensure the equality of the poor and the weak.
+Justice should be a reserve for all, at times against other men and at times against the vicissitudes of circumstance.

-These laws represent eternal values, first given to Adam but of necessity then given to Noah, representing New Earth, the second opportunity for man to progress.
-As Jesus gave us the final interpretation of the Law and the Prophets, expounded the virtues of the Way, and initiated the common man into uncommon understanding, in its time Noahide law also reached a zenith for mankind.
+These laws represent eternal values, first given to Adam but, of necessity, then given to Noah.
+They represent New Earth, the second opportunity for man to progress.
+Just as Jesus gave us the final interpretation of the Law and the Prophets, expounded the virtues of the Way, and initiated the common man into uncommon understanding, Noahide law also reached a zenith for mankind in its time.

 §